attilabogar/avb-aur-builder/README.md

   - `repo/` (the local repository - packages end up here)
   - `build/` (the build workspace)

-## Example
+## Examples

 To build [Google Chrome](https://aur.archlinux.org/packages/google-chrome), run `./build-pipeline.sh google-chrome`

-To build a more complicated flow, such as imapsync, put the packages into `aur-imapsync.txt`
+To build a more complicated flow - such as imapsync - create a text file named `aur-imapsync.txt` w/ the content:

 ```
 perl-par
 perl-par-packer